RogerKSI/Worm-war-game/README.md

 * **Pathanin Lokbow**
 * **Kitipong Sirirueangsakul**

-Worked in group of pair
+Worked in group of 2.